Six Nations 2017: Was France v Wales the day rugby lost its head?

 And how about: What was the time on the match clock when Damien Chouly drove over the line to score the try that Camille Lopez converted to give France a 20-18 win?

 Or was it Camille Chat?
 It should be no surprise that in the most extraordinary, chaotic climax to any game of rugby that the stadium announcer got the try-scorer wrong.
-It was Chouly who scored and the clock read 100 minutes.
+It was Chouly who scored and the clock read 99:55 - because it had stopped.

 Wales dejected, deflated and shaking their heads in disbelief.
 France triumphant and celebrating wildly.